mbabynames search ✿

 Paula Jade

-Meaning: Paula = "noble and strong", Jade = "precious stone".
+Meaning: Paula = "small", Jade = "precious stone".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Jade (1 syllable) provides a firm close after the longer Paula.

 Paula June

-Paula ("noble and strong") and June ("month of June").
+Paula ("small") and June ("month of June").
 Two distinct meanings that create a name with range.
 June (1 syllable) provides a firm close after the longer Paula.

 Flowing and rhythmic